Ryman Healthcare | Ryman news

 Worry and stress are linked to an increased risk of dementia, making it important to reduce stress whenever possible.
 Simple activities like engaging in a favourite hobby, volunteering, or sharing a laugh with friends can make a meaningful difference.
 Joy not only lifts your mood but also acts as a natural brain booster, helping to keep your mind sharp.

-While there’s no secret recipe for perfect brain health, staying connected, embracing healthy habits, and enjoying life can make a big difference.
+While there’s no secret recipe for perfect brain health, staying connected, embracing healthy habits, and having a little fun goes a long way.
 The best part?
 It’s never too late to start.
-Whether it’s learning something new, sharing a laugh with friends, or a stroll with a neighbour you’re doing wonders for both your brain and your overall wellbeing.
+Whether it’s learning something new, sharing a laugh with friends, or taking a stroll with a neighbour, you’re doing wonders for both your brain and your overall wellbeing.